julygerman/daily-Bible-devotional/README.md

 # Morning Logos
 ### Description:
-This is an app created for the intentions to read the word of God and share prayer request with fellow believers.
-It aslo gives the user an oppurtunity to discuss with other users their thoughts on what they have read.
+This is an app created for the intentions to read the word of God and share prayer request with fellow users.
+It aslo gives the user an oppurtunity to discuss with others their thoughts on what they have read.

 ## Motivation:
 My motivation for creating this app is based on my faith and ministry as a youth pastor.
 I hope that I can improve on this and use it as a legitamite tool to help myself and my students grow in their faith.